Subpecies Compendium

 Element (Light/Stars)

-+ Optional: Element (Light/Stars) on attacks and Indirect or Ranged Techniques
++ Optional: Element (Light/Stars) on Indirect or Ranged Techniques

 Hearty x2